 It also allows employees to access learning materials and certifications, fostering continuous improvement.
 By centralizing learning and development efforts, companies ensure their workforce remains competitive and compliant.

-8. Reporting & HR Analytics
+8. Reporting & HR analytics

 HR analytics modules provide powerful reporting tools to track key metrics like employee turnover, compensation trends, and productivity.
 The system allows for customizable dashboards and real-time insights, helping HR teams make data-driven decisions.